 Cool Chair: Cora and Clarice desperately want a pair of thrones back that they once possessed when they were young.
 They don't want 'the throne' in the sense of ruling the kingdom, they just want the furniture.

 Crapsack World: Gormenghast.
-In quite an original way- full of pointless rituals that must never be broken, at the expense of everybody's sanity and lives.
+In quite an original way - full of pointless rituals that must never be broken or ignored, at the expense of everybody's sanity and lives.

 Deadly Decadent Court: Probably the only thing that stops more people in Gormenghast from killing each other is the stultifying tradition.
 It's deadly for the soul.